 1 drop Cedarwood

 Bottle in dark glass with a screw top for 3 hours.
-Message onto clean skin 3 times daily.
+Massage onto clean skin 3 times daily.
 Refrigerate left over blend.

 Continue reading